December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 • Use reputable local directories: Yelp, Foursquare, and well-known local sites.

-• Use outreach tools to scale: Try the Email List Value Estimator to prioritize outreach targets and estimate ROI.
+• Use outreach tools to scale and prioritize targets with data from the Email List Value Estimator.

 6. Develop Location-Specific Landing Pages